Research-IT-Swiss-TPH/redcap-device-tracker/index.md

 ### Introduction
 This module has been developed for a specific use case under specific requirements.
 Therefore it may be very fitting to your needs or not a solution at all.
 Please read carefully the below information before deciding to use the module in your project.
 Customizations and changes in the core idea are not possible.

-**Use Case**<br>
+**Motivation**<br>
+REDCap does not have a "Device Tracking" feature that keeps a log of a device's "Life Cycles" associated with a participant's tracking history.
+A "Device Tracking" solution may answer following questions:
+- Is a device with ID X of Type Y in the state "available", "unavailable" or "maintained"?
+- Which devices are in the state "available", "unavailable" or "maintained"?
+- What is the usage history of a device of ID X?
+- What are the devices that a participant has used?

 A project requires tracking of participants with Tracking Devices.The typical environment parameters are as follows:
 - The IDs of participants and devices are pre-defined / known
 - There are more participants than tracking devices
 - There are multiple tracking device types
 - One device can be used for multiple tracking sessions
 - Tacking devices need to be maintained between sessions

-REDCap does not have a "Device Tracking" feature that keeps a log of a device's "Life Cycles" associated with a participant's tracking history.
-A "Device Tracking" solution may answer following questions:
-- Is a device with ID X of Type Y in the state "available", "unavailable" or "maintained"?
-- Which devices are in the state "available", "unavailable" or "maintained"?
-- What is the usage history of a device of ID X?
-- What are the devices that a participant has used?

 **Module Setup**<br>
 Device Tracker Module acts in between a fixed "Devices Project" and n "Tracking Projects" with m "Trackings".